Koficodeit/HTML-CSS-Project/Mini - Task/Forms/Multi-Step Form/Readm.md

 2. Open <index.html> in any modern browser to view the animated placeholder form.

-3. Enter input to see placeholder animation and validation in action.
+3. Navigate through the form steps and test the validation functionality.

 ---